-When our optometrists diagnose cataracts, it surprises many patients because they have not yet experienced noticeable changes in vision.
+When our doctors diagnose cataracts, it surprises many patients because they have not yet experienced noticeable changes in vision.
 The best way to manage cataracts is through early detection to prevent the condition from negatively impacting a patient's vision and eye health.
-At Eye-Site of Boynton Beach, we diagnose and monitor cataracts and refer our patients to an ophthalmologist when surgical intervention is required.
+At Eye-Site of Boynton Beach, we diagnose and monitor cataracts and refer our patients to an ophthalmologist when surgical intervention may improve quality of life.
 Here are some common questions patients have about cataracts.

 What are cataracts?

 Cataracts are a dense and cloudy area that forms in the lens.
 This lens helps the eye focus on things that are at various distances.
-However, aging can cause a change in the lens, resulting in the build-up of proteins in the lens.
-If your cataracts go undiagnosed, the condition can progress and cause blindness.
+However, aging can cause a change in the lens, resulting in the build-up of proteins and cloudiness.
+As your cataracts progress, you may start to notice more visual symptoms such as blurred vision, glare and halos around lights.
 The majority of sufferers often develop cataracts in both eyes.
 Even when present in both eyes, they sometimes grow at differing rates.

 Who is at risk of developing cataracts?

 The development of cataracts is most commonly linked to aging.
 However, some of these growths are present in newborns or develop shortly after birth.
-Sometimes, prior eye surgery or injury is the cause of cataracts, as is diabetes, alcohol consumption, use of specific medications, or smoking.
+Sometimes, prior eye surgery, infection or injury is the cause of cataracts.
+Systemic conditions like diabetes, alcohol consumption, use of specific medications, or smoking can also increase rate of progression.

 What are the symptoms of cataracts?